 More importantly, Surfshark is a rarity in the VPN space in terms of simultaneous connections, offering unlimited connections, so you can viably protect all of the supported devices in your home.
 Surfshark boasts industry-standard military-grade data encryption, but only has half the channel encryption of its closest peers.
 Despite this, Surfshark is an easy-to-use VPN that protects user privacy.

 Surfshark VPN price

-That said, Surfshark VPN has the best value for annual and multi-year pricing out of our top-five VPNs, roughly $67 per year or $84 for two years (both paid upfront).
+That said, Surfshark VPN has the best value for annual and multi-year pricing out of our top-five VPNs, roughly $87 per year or, for a limited time, the same price for two years (both paid upfront).
 Like a lot of other notable VPN providers, Surfshark VPN has a 30-day money-back guarantee in lieu of an actual free trial.

 Because it’s effectively an Australian dollar estimate on the Surfshark VPN website, you may be surprised by a difference between the amount you think it will be and what comes up on your bank statement.
 Because of this, it’s easier to think of Surfshark VPN in terms of its US pricing: US$12.95 (monthly), US$47.88 (annually), and US$59.76 (biennially).

 Like ExpressVPN, Surfshark VPN has a low server count (3,200+) compared to its peers, while the latter’s country count is also on the lowish side (65).
 The location count, though, is a respectable 111.
 Where Surfshark VPN truly shines, though, is in its offering of unlimited simultaneous connections, which annihilates all of its nearest competitors.